Anaphrodisiac: Available anaphrodisiacs classes of substances

 Some common anaphrodisiacs are ethanol (alcohol) and tobacco, but this is typically an unintended consequence and not often the main reason for use.
 While alcohol is used socially because it initially reduces mental inhibitions, studies have shown that over time alcohol physically decreases arousal and makes achieving climax more difficult.
-For this reason alcohol is considered an anaphrodisiac.
+For this reason, alcohol is considered an anaphrodisiac.

 Opioids, a class of pain-reducing substances which include morphine, heroin, and hydrocodone, are anaphrodisiacs.

-Side effects of certain antidepressant medications commonly include those taking anaphrodisiac form (there is even a term for the phenomenon among one particularly notorious group— SSRI-induced sexual dysfunction); however, psychotropic drugs are not currently prescribed for reliable anaphroditic effects.
+Side effects of certain antidepressant medications commonly include those taking anaphrodisiac form (there is even a term for the phenomenon connected to one class of medication – SSRI and SNRI induced sexual dysfunction); however, psychotropic drugs are not currently prescribed for reliable anaphroditic effects.

 Antiandrogens such as cyproterone acetate and medroxyprogesterone acetate, or the LHRH agonist leuprolide, are sometimes prescribed to convicted male sex offenders who are released on parole in an effort to stop them reoffending, in a treatment sometimes referred to as chemical castration, however the high doses required often cause a range of side effects which may limit compliance.
 Other antiandrogens such as finasteride and spironolactone may also lower sex drive, as can certain antipsychotics such as benperidol.
 Estrogens can act as anaphrodisiacs in men by suppressing testosterone production by the testicles.